xrrocha/nobocoder/README.md

 ```

 Scala provides the `io.Source` class to perform read operations on a variety of input
 sources.
-Instead of using the qualified class name we can import it as in:
+Instead of using the qualified class name we could import it as in:

 ```scala
 import io.Source